Michael Ernest Sweet

 Jay Maisel

-Michael Ernest Sweet's photographs transform ordinary reality into the unforgettable.
+Michael Ernest Sweet’s images transform ordinary reality into the unforgettable.

 Roger Ballen